nolar/kopf/docs/testing.rst

 while the original testing thread does the object manipulation and assertions:

-When the ``with`` block exits, the operator stops, and its exceptions, exit code, and output are available to the test (for additional assertions).
+When the ``with`` block exits, the operator stops, and its exceptions, exit code and output are available to the test (for additional assertions).

 .. code-block:: python
     :caption: test_example_operator.py